Effiong Blessing U.

 I am a Ph.D. candidate in Computer Science at Saint Louis University, specializing in neuromorphic computing and cross-modal artificial intelligence.
 As leader of Project Phasor, I conduct groundbreaking research on memory mechanisms in spiking neural networks across different sensory modalities.

-With 8 peer-reviewed publications and presentations at premier conferences (NeurIPS, ICML, AAAI, CVPR), my work bridges neuroscience, artificial intelligence, and public policy to advance energy-efficient AI systems for real-world deployment.
+My work spans peer-reviewed conference papers, a journal submission under review, and poster presentations at premier venues (NICE, ICONS, NeurIPS workshops), bridging neuroscience, artificial intelligence, and public policy to advance energy-efficient AI systems for real-world deployment.

 Energy Efficiency